Key takeaways

 Does Aetna cover Eliquis?

-Medication coverage varies by insurance policy and plan, and health insurance falls under state regulations more than federal regulations, as the Kaiser Family Foundation points out.
+Medication coverage varies by insurance policy and plan, with health insurance mostly regulated at the state level.
 As far as Aetna and their plans, at least some cover Eliquis.
-For example, the 2025 Advanced Control Plan covers a 5 mg oral tablet and a 2.5 mg oral tablet.
+For example, the 2026 Advanced Control Plan lists Eliquis as a covered medication in both the 2.5 mg and 5 mg tablet strengths.

 Prior authorization with the health insurance company is often needed.
 In short, they want to know the underlying diagnosis or reason for the treatment.
 “The criteria for a prior authorization for Eliquis usually is either treatment for DVT or pulmonary embolism,” says Dr. Deepak Khanna, DO, an internist and family medicine physician at UPenn and the founder of dandRX, an FDA-approved anti-dandruff shampoo.
 “Or especially in those patients who are recently postoperative, they usually require a 30- to 45-day Eliquis dose to prevent a DVT.”

 Eliquis can prevent other conditions, too, he continues, such as a stroke in patients who have a history of multiple strokes.
-However, this would be an off-label use.
+However, using it for this purpose in someone without atrial fibrillation would be an off-label use and may not be covered by insurance.

 How to get approved for Eliquis

-Healthcare providers are in charge of getting patients approved.
+Healthcare providers are responsible for obtaining patient approval.
 “Typically, when I am tasked to do a prior authorization … It involves me calling the prior authorization phone number,” Dr. Khanna says.
 “I explain to them the rationale for why the patient needs this medication and why no other medication would be beneficial for this patient.”

-That’s why healthcare providers are needed here: They affirm the medical necessity for an individual patient to get Eliquis.
+That’s why healthcare providers are needed here: they affirm the medical necessity of an individual patient receiving Eliquis.
 “If Eliquis is indeed what this patient requires in order to treat their medical condition successfully, I usually go out of my way to make sure that the patient gets the dose,” Dr. Khanna continues.

-Medical professionals are also helpful in that they create different treatment plans when problems occur.
+Medical professionals are also helpful because they create different treatment plans when problems arise.
 For example: “If the patient requires an anticoagulation medication like Eliquis, but the prior authorization is denied, then I will look at alternatives like Coumadin,” Dr. Khanna says.
+Other options include blood thinners like Xarelto (rivaroxaban) or Pradaxa (dabigatran), depending on your condition and medical history.

 If you have additional questions or want more information or tips on getting approved for Eliquis, talk to a medical assistant or medical provider.
-Most practices aim to provide thorough service that leads to the highest patient satisfaction.
+They often deal with insurance approvals and can walk you through the process.

 How much does Eliquis cost?

-Without insurance, Eliquis typically costs $799 for 60, 5 mg tablets at state-licensed pharmacies.
-Although insurance may help cover the cost of Eliquis, additional charges may apply.
-The average copay varies, but is about $39 per month or even as low as $10 per month when it’s prescribed for a DVT or PE.
+Without insurance, Eliquis typically costs an average of $384 for 28, 5 mg tablets.
+Although insurance may help cover the cost of Eliquis, you’ll usually still have a copay.
+The average copay varies, but is about $39 per month with a manufacturer savings card or even as low as $10 per month when it’s prescribed for a DVT or PE.

 How to check whether your Aetna plan covers Eliquis

 Checking which prescription drugs your Aetna plan covers is quick and straightforward.
-You’ll use Aetna’s website and complete the following steps:
+You can use Aetna’s website and complete the following steps:

 - Go to Aetna’s prescription drug list page.